-The absence of capital in IFFIm's balance sheet means that, unlike the case of multilateral development banks, we are limited in the assessment of the institution's intrinsic financial strength and makes a capital adequacy analysis less relevant to determine its creditworthiness.
+The absence of capital in IFFIm's balance sheet means that, unlike the case of multilateral development banks, we are limited in the assessment of the institution's intrinsic financial strength.
+It also makes a capital adequacy analysis less relevant to determine its creditworthiness.
 Additionally, given that IFFIm only provides grants to Gavi, and thus lacks a loan portfolio, it is not exposed to the same credit risk that multilateral development banks experience in the form of borrower quality and asset performance.

 Nonetheless, IFFIm's gearing policy provides a similar point of reference to assess its solvency as the leverage ratio (debt-to-equity) does for multilateral development banks (MDBs).
-As such, even though these factors are not incorporated into the scorecard that accompanies the supranational rating methodology, the gearing ratio evolution is an important component of our analysis of IFFIm.
+As such, even though these factors are not incorporated into the scorecard that accompanies the supranational rating methodology, the gearing ratio evolution provides additional information to our analysis of IFFIm's credit profile.

 As a financing vehicle, IFFIm's operations and leverage capability are largely dependent on donors' payments.
 In order to determine an appropriate level of leverage, IFFIm manages bond issuances against the present value of expected future cash flows from grantor pledges, which allows IFFIm to front-load its debt issuance.
-The residual, which is still available to IFFIm over time, creates a cushion to protect bond holders against adverse credit events, namely a reduction in donor payments.
+The residual, which is still available to IFFIm over time, creates a cushion to protect bondholders against adverse credit events, namely a reduction in donor payments.

 We deem it unlikely that reductions in donors' scheduled payments would occur to the extent that IFFIm's ability to service debt would be jeopardized.
-Supporting this view is the fact that the treasury manager oversees this risk by monitoring and setting a limit on IFFIm's gearing ratio, defined as total debt net of cash holdings (net debt) over the present value of donor pledges.
-Currently, the gearing ratio limit (GRL) is around 70% (or 58% if we include the 12% applied by the treasury manager as a risk management buffer).
+Supporting this view is the fact that the IBRD, as treasury manager, oversees this risk by monitoring and setting a limit on IFFIm's gearing ratio, defined as total debt net of cash holdings (net debt) over the present value of donor pledges.
+Currently, the gearing ratio limit (GRL) is around 70%.
+Between 2013 and early 2020 the GRL was lowered by 12 percentage points because the IBRD had entered derivative transactions with IFFIm that exceeded the IBRD's own risk thresholds.
+In 2020, the 12 percentage point buffer was removed as a financial operation reduced IBRD's risk exposure via these transactions.